RenCloud/InformatiCup2017/source/introduction.rst

     self._tf_saver.save(self._tf_session, "path/to/save_dir/model_name")

-We can have as many :class:`Saver` objects as we want and also specify with variable should be save.
+We can have as many :class:`Saver` objects as we want and also specify which variables should be saved.

 But here we stick to the basics and just load all variables we saved. ::

     # the viriables have to be created but not yet initialised
     self._tf_saver.restore(self._tf_session, path/to/save_dir/model_name)

 This loading and saving is used in every of our networks.
-They save their model only if they compleded the task.
+They save their model only if they completed the task.
 If an error occurred before they finished all training progress is lost.
-Also can our networks only load the newest changes in the network.
+Our networks can only load the newest changes in the network.
 All previous states are lost.